By Tim Lambert

 In 1847 Alexander Graham Bell was born in Edinburgh.
 Arthur Conan Doyle the creator of Sherlock Holmes was born in Edinburgh in 1859.

 Meanwhile, amenities in Edinburgh continued to improve.
-City Museum opened in Edinburgh in 1932.
+The Museum of opened in 1932.
 Portobello swimming pool was opened in 1933.
 The first Edinburgh festival was held in 1947.

 Then Traverse Theatre opened in 1963 and St James Shopping Centre opened in 1970.
 The Commonwealth Swimming Pool was built for the Commonwealth Games which were held in Edinburgh in 1970 and The City Art Centre opened in 1980.

 Cameron Toll Shopping Centre opened in Edinburgh in 1984.
-Princes Mall followed in 1985.
-Furthermore, the Gallery of Modern Art opened in Edinburgh in 1984.
-The Peoples History Museum opened in 1989.
+Waverley Market Shopping Centre followed in 1985.
+The Peoples Story Museum opened in 1989.

 The Gyles Shopping Centre opened in 1993 and The International Conference Centre opened in 1995.
-The Scottish Tartan Museum opened in Edinburgh in 1997 and The Museum of Scotland opened in 1998.
-In 1999 the Dynamic Earth exhibition opened.
+The Scottish Tartan Museum opened in Edinburgh in 1997.

-Also in 1999, a Scottish parliament opened in Edinburgh after a gap of 292 years. n In the 21st century Edinburgh continued to thrive.
-Ocean Terminal Shopping Centre opened in 2001.
-A tram system was built in Edinburgh.
+In 1999, a Scottish parliament opened in Edinburgh after a gap of 292 years.